-Under Alternative 3, 504 acres of forested habitat would be converted to maintained ROW, which is 50% of the forested habitat within the analysis area (Table 3.4-5).
+Under Alternative 3, 504 acres of forested habitat would be converted to maintained ROW, which is 50% of the forested habitat within the analysis area and 0.07% within the six counties the project overlaps (Table 3.4-5).
 An additional 12 acres of forest would be temporarily cleared for construction of access roads.
 For forest-dwelling wildlife species sensitive to fragmentation this is anticipated to be a moderate and long-term impact.